-7.4 Serial Gateway
+6.4 Serial Gateway

-Figure 123: Serial Gateway - sample topology
+Figure 124: Serial Gateway - sample topology

 The router's serial gateway function lets you establish serial connectivity across the Internet or with another network.
-Serial devices (meters, PLC, etc.) can then upload and download data.
-(See Fig. 123.)
+Serial devices (meters, PLC, etc.) can then upload and download data, see Figure 124.
+Configuration is done in the Configuration section.
+Mobile WAN with the Expansion Port 1 item for

 Configuration is done in the Configuration section, Mobile WAN, with the Expansion Port 1 item for RS232, or Expansion Port 2 for RS485.
 In this example, the RS232 interface of the router is used.

-Mobile WAN configuration Mobile WAN configuration is the same as in the previous examples.
+Mobile WAN configuration: Mobile WAN configuration is the same as in the previous examples.
 Just insert the SIM card into the SIM1 slot at the back of the router and attach the antenna to the ANT connector at the front.
 No extra configuration is needed (depending on the SIM card used).
-For more details see Chapter 4.3.1.
+For more details see Chapter 3.3.1.

-Expansion Port 1 configuration The RS232 interface (port) can be configured in the Configuration section, via the Expansion Port 1 item.
-(See fig. 124.)
+Expansion Port 1 configuration: The RS232 interface (port) can be configured in the Configuration section, via the Expansion Port 1 item, see Figure 125.)
 You will need to enable the RS232 port by checking Enable expansion port 1 access over TCP/UDP.
 You may edit the serial communication parameters (not needed in this example).
 The important items are Protocol, Mode and Port.
 These set the parameters of communication out to the network and the Internet.
 In this example the TCP protocol is chosen, and the router will work as a server listening on the 2345 TCP port.
 Confirm the configuration clicking the Apply button.